fieryhenry/battlecats/README.md

 you can use stuff like the smali view or the cfg graphs in the gui to help fix issues with the decompilation.

-If you want to view the java code for large functions in jadx but jadx skips it because the cfg modification limit has been reached, then you will need to modify the jadx source code and compile it yourself to remove the limit.
-Just search for `CFG modification limit reached` in the code and comment out the if block.
+If you get a message that the cfg modification limit has been reached and you want to read the java code for that function, then you will need to modify the jadx source code and compile it yourself to remove the limit.
+Search for `CFG modification limit reached` in the code and comment out the if block.
 The file containing that code is here:
 `jadx-core/src/main/java/jadx/core/dex/visitors/blocks/BlockProcessor.java`

 Most of the issues are probably around jadx incorrectly decompiling control flow stuff like loops and if statements.
 Jadx creates lots of `while(true)` loops with no way for them to stop.
 I have fixed some of those from looping infinitely, although I'm not confident I did that correctly.
-So if you are looking for sources of error check for those loops first.
+So if you are looking for sources of error check for those first.

+When debugging the app, make sure that you are viewing the `GLThread` thread instead of the `main` thread if you want to debug the main game code.